 A Finchley-based employment lawyer has said that the law has failed to keep up with the rapid growth of the so-call ‘gig economy’, which sees workers ostensibly self-employed and often picking up work through intermediaries based on a digital platform.

-Hayley Trovato, a Senior Associate Solicitor at OGR Stock Denton LLP, who specialises in employment law commented after TUC research revealed that the sector has doubled in size in just three years.
+Hayley Trovato, a Senior Associate Solicitor at OGR Stock Denton Solicitors, who specialises in employment law commented after TUC research revealed that the sector has doubled in size in just three years.

 “The ‘gig economy’ is the future of work.
 The traditional nine to five is no longer the norm, with the rise of digital platforms in all sectors revolutionising the way we now work.